-Prince William, Duke of Cambridge, has launched a new Mental Health at Work programme.
-A new online gateway was launched yesterday (11 September) to help companies improve staff wellbeing, as new research reveals almost half of Brits have experienced mental health problems at work.
+Prince William, Duke of Cambridge, has launched a Mental Health at Work programme.
+A new online gateway, launched in September 2018, will help companies improve staff wellbeing, as new research reveals almost half of Brits have experienced mental health problems at work.

 Mental health resources for employers and employees